 A budget enhancement is when a department requests additional funding for the upcoming fiscal year to provide new services or enhance/improve an existing service not currently provided in their current budget.
 Conversely, a budget reduction reflects any savings in the provision of services.
 The BAT and RFRO systems provide the means for departments to enter information needed when proposing either enhancements and/or reductions.
-Please keep in mind when proposing operating enhancements, it is important that departments take into account reasonable lead times that may affect the implementation of any new program or activity such as hiring processing time, procurement delays, etc. In addition, when submitting a departmental operating enhancement or reduction request, it is important that you have a real clear identifiable need and that it can be justified with some sort of measurable performance indicator.
-Service enhancements/reductions will not be incorporated into the department's FY 2022-23

-Proposed Budget and Multi-Year Capital Plan until each have been reviewed and approved by the County Mayor.
+Please keep in mind when proposing operating enhancements, it is important that departments consider reasonable lead times that may affect the implementation of any new program or activity such as hiring processing time, procurement delays, etc. As a guideline, departments should assume the value of an enhancement at 75 percent of the estimated costs.
+In addition, when submitting a departmental operating enhancement or reduction request, it is important that you have a real clear identifiable need and that it can be justified with some sort of measurable performance indicator.
+Service enhancements/reductions will not be incorporated into the department's FY 2023-24 Proposed Budget and Multi-Year Capital Plan until each have been reviewed and approved by the County Mayor.